 To me, there’s nothing better than spending a rainy or stormy day in museums.
 The atmosphere is relaxed and the coffee is warm.
 Entrance to Reykjavík Art Museum can keep you busy all day as it gives you admittance into their three museums; Hafnarhúsið, Kjarvalstaðir and Ásmundarsafn.
 These three spectacular buildings are in different area’s of the city so you’ll get a great sense of Reykjavík’s layout, as well as its culture.
 Safnahúsið, or the Culture House, is another gem located in a striking white building on Hverfisgata.
 After wandering through their Points of View exhibition you can cross the street for a loaded brunch, Icelandic pancakes or just a cup of coffee at the quirky little Grey Cat Café.
 Entrance to Safnahúsið also gives you entrance to the National Museum of Iceland, where you can go through a permanent exhibition on Iceland’s history from the first days of settlement to our times.
 For a even better bargain visit the recently renovated, award winning Marshall house, housing Ólafur Elíasson’s permanent exhibition, Kling & Bang and the Living Art Museum – entrance free!

-2. GO ALL OVER WITHOUT LEAVING THE CITY
+2. FLY AROUND ICELAND… WITHOUT LEAVING THE CITY

 Not only recommended in stormy weather, the exhilarating FlyOver Iceland experience makes for a perfect stroll by the old harbour and away from the city centre.
 You will be taken on a flight across the diverse landscape of Iceland to angles and places not easily accessible.
 The immersive experience, including wind, mist and scents, combined with the ride’s motion is the perfect fun city activity.
 Another way to get to know Iceland without ever leaving the city is a visit to Perlan for a 360 degree view over the city and an amazing exhibition where you can learn all about ice caves, northern lights, birdlife and glaciers in Iceland in an interactive manner.